 Determine Your Loan Repayment Amounts

 The easiest way to determine your monthly loan repayment is through a repayment calculator.
-One of the best is the FinAid.org Loan Payment Calculator.
-To determine the loan amount that you’ve borrowed while in school, go to the National Student Loan Data System.
+Repayment calculators for each of the various repayment plans now offered by the Department of Education can be found here.
+In order to determine the loan amount that you’ve borrowed while in school, go to the National Student Loan Data System.
 For comprehensive information about Repaying your Federal student loans, go to Student Aid on the Web.

 Establishing a Budget